Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 6.1 Four Compute Stages

-The execute method in `pass.rs` records four compute passes in sequence on `ctx.encoder_ptr` (the main render encoder — not `chain_transparent`, because all `chain_transparent` work runs before *all* render-encoder work and would therefore read the previous frame's Hi-Z):
+The execute method in `pass.rs` records four compute passes in sequence on `ctx.encoder_ptr` (the main render encoder, not `chain_transparent`).
+All `chain_transparent` work runs before *all* render-encoder work.
+It would read the previous frame's Hi-Z:

 ```
 ┌─────────────────────────────────────────────────────────┐